QMCPACK/qmcpack/docs/installation.rst

   Clang and its downstream compilers support two extra options
   ::
-    OFFLOAD_TARGET for the offload target.
+    OFFLOAD_TARGET for the offload target. default nvptx64-nvidia-cuda.
-    OFFLOAD_ARCH for the target architecture if not using the default.
+    OFFLOAD_ARCH for the target architecture if not using the compiler default.

 - IBM XL 16.1.
 Support NVIDIA GPUs.
   ::